 Let’s go through the process of how to know what to call your blog.
 We’ll start with the questions to ask yourself and then the process of finding the perfect name.
 The last thing we’ll do is make sure you can use and help you claim it as your own!

-A good blog name is short, memorable, and original.
+The right blog name is short, memorable, and original.
 If possible, it should include the keyword as to what your blog is about.
-Make sure the name relates to your niche.
+Make sure it also relates to your niche.

 The main keyword describes your blog.
 For example, The Flooring Girl is a site about – you guessed – it flooring.